dr-yst/org-x/dev-docs/progress.md

 - Gradual implementation starting with high-priority org-mode features
 - Efficient change detection using etag-based approach
 - Modular code organization to improve maintainability and isolate issues
+- Optimization of filter and group evaluation with short-circuit logic
+- Efficient serialization and storage of view configurations
+- Clear visual design for grouped content with collapsible sections